 Richard K. Gilbert

-Mr. Gilbert began his law career as a transactional attorney but eventually transitioned to workers’ compensation defense, which he has been practicing since 2014.
-He has represented a wide variety of clients including public entities, self-insured employers and insurance carriers.
-He has also successfully defended Labor Code 132a and serious and willful claims.
+Mr. Gilbert began his law career as a transactional and corporate attorney but eventually transitioned to workers’ compensation defense, which he has been practicing since 2014.
+He has represented a wide variety of clients including public entities, self-insured employers, and insurance carriers.
+He has also successfully defended Labor Code § 132a and serious and willful claims.
+In 2018, Mr. Gilbert joined Lenahan, Slater, Pearse & Majernik.
+His current practice is heavily focused on the defense of presumptive public safety officer claims.
+He also has considerable experience defending cases involving psychiatric injuries, traumatic brain injuries, and retroactive home health care demands.

 In addition to fluency in Khmer and a basic knowledge of Japanese, Mr. Gilbert is also semi-fluent in Thai.
-Outside of work he enjoys skiing, mountain biking and spending time with his friends and family.
+Outside of work he enjoys skiing, mountain biking, traveling (especially to Asia), and spending time with friends and family.